-- 1) Define the community that you will serve through this project.
+1) Define the community that you will serve through this project.
 How will you work with this community to carry out your project?
 (Up to 1,000 characters)

-Help text: A community may be defined by geography (place), identity (attributes) or affinity (what we like).
-Your community is larger than your audience.
-The best way to demonstrate your project's public benefit is to demonstrate that you know, work with and respond to your community. - 2) What will you do?
+Tip: A community may be defined by geography (place), identity (attributes) or affinity (what we like).
+The best way to demonstrate your project's public benefit is to demonstrate that you know, respect, works with and respond to your community.

+2) What will you do?
 How will you do it?
 (Up to 2,000 characters)

-Help text: Include an overview of project activities and how the project will be carried out.
-Consider what, where, when and how. - 3) This question is about public benefit: describe how your project engages your community in a meaningful way.
+Tip: Include an overview of project activities and how the project will be carried out.
+Consider what, where, when and how.

+3) This question is about public benefit: describe how your project engages your community in a meaningful way.
 (Up to 1,000 characters)